Website Clerk of the Circuit Court of Cook County

 Ability to work with others; excellent interpersonal skills in dealing with the public and co-workers.

-Knowledge of the Clerk’s Office’s procedures, polices, practices and guidelines.
+Knowledge of the Clerk’s Office’s procedures, polices, practices and guidelines or the ability to quickly gain such knowledge.

-Knowledge of the procedures related to Clerk’s Office’s operations, function, activities and the court system at-large.
+Knowledge of the procedures related to Clerk’s Office’s operations, function, activities and the court system at-large or the ability to quickly gain such knowledge.

 Working knowledge of the Employment Plan, other relevant policies, and any applicable collective bargaining agreement(s).